cxphong/Build-gstreamer-Raspberry-Pi-3/README.md

 The default Gstreamer version on Raspberry Pi 3 is 1.4.4, it has bugs.

 This is guide to build gstreamer from scratch.
-Building task about 1h.
+Building takes more 1h.

 Btw, I already built some version, so you can extract it to use